|Just a spur of the moment kind of thing. Kat Dennings and Johnny Flynn.|

 "I like using pen and paper, myself."
 He told her.

 "Uh-huh..."
-She could see that as she wanted to study his face, but found herself gazing at his fingers instead.
+She she studied the landscape of his peaceful face, but found herself gazing at his fingers now.

 "I don't really type."
 He showed her how he was a one finger typer, who did it rather sporadically.